 Several traditional platform objects have changed for the WM2000, and an entirely new object was also created.
 The changes and addition are summarized below.

-All properties and methods of the bt. object function exactly as they did in previous implementations, with the exception of bt.mac, which is now read-only.
+All properties and methods of the bt. object function exactly as they did in previous implementations, except for bt.mac, which is now read-only.

 There is also no longer a need to call wln.boot to initialize the Bluetooth hardware if wln.autoconnect is enabled.

-The sole addition is the bt.disconnect method, which can be used to forcibly break a Bluetooth connection.
+The only addition is the bt.disconnect method, which can be used to forcibly break a Bluetooth connection.